7 Genius Tips for Making Perfect Fried Rice—No Recipe Required

 You'll never do takeout again after you read these shortcuts and tips for making this super-satisfying, fast and easy dish at home.

-There’s something about the combination of warm rice, cooked egg, a toasty soy-sesame seasoning, and little bits of vegetables (and sometimes meat!) that is at once comforting and utterly delicious.
-Fried rice is a perennial favorite when it comes to Chinese take-out—but it is also incredibly easy to cook up yourself at home.
+There’s something about the combination of warm rice, cooked egg, a toasty soy-sesame seasoning, and little bits of vegetables (and maybe meat) that's comforting and utterly delicious.
+Fried rice is an all-time favorite when it comes to Chinese take-out, but it's also incredibly easy to cook up yourself at home.
 Here are seven tips to help you make the perfect fried rice at home, no recipe required.

 Rinse Your Rice Before Cooking